 The French Revolution did away with 15 of the churches; the Industrial Revolution brought further expansion particularly around the train station.
 In 1940 an air raid destroyed nearly 500 buildings; reconstruction took place between 1946 and 1950 and the result is a distinctive old quarter and new buildings that more or less fit into the cityscape.

 Today Blois is a thriving city; the natural heart of the Loire Valley with good connections east and west.
 It makes a perfect base for exploring the Loire river, the châteaux along its banks and the numerous gardens in the area.

-Blois is a major centre, so there’s plenty of choice from modest hotels to chic bed and breakfasts and from top-end Michelin-starred dining to friendly casual bistros down by the river.
+Blois is a major center, so there’s plenty of choices from modest hotels to chic bed and breakfasts and from top-end Michelin-starred dining to friendly casual bistros down by the river.

 Just opposite the château, this is a good place for a drink and a snack in the small walled garden.
 There’s a comprehensive wine selection to buy in the cellar underneath the house and good regional products as well.

 - Château of Blois - Visiting the glorious château at Blois is the main reason most people visit the city.
 Dominating the town and the river, it has everything: a history of royalty and intrigue, of romance and dark deeds; spectacular architecture which takes in four centuries and four very different styles; an interior full of fine art and furniture; some wonderful events in the summer, and a truly remarkable son-et-lumiere (sound and light) show on summer evenings.